Murals in Tibetan Buddhist monasteries: Bodhisattvas

 Tara is a female bodhisattva associated with compassion and swift assistance.
-She is depicted with one leg extended, ready to spring into action to aid sentient beings.

-Tara is typically depicted in a seated posture, with one leg extended and the other folded in a meditative position.
-She is often portrayed with a green complexion, although she can also appear in white, red, or other colors, each representing different aspects of her enlightened qualities.
-Tara is depicted with multiple arms, which symbolize her ability to engage in various compassionate activities.
-Each of her hands holds a specific symbolic object or makes a unique gesture (mudra).
-There are 21 forms of tara.
-Each identified with a different colour and characteristics.
+She is depicted with one leg extended, ready to spring into action to aid sentient beings, and the other leg folded in a meditative position.
+Tara is often depicted with a green complexion, although she can also appear in white, red, or other colors; each represents a different aspect of her enlightenment.
+She has multiple arms, which symbolize her ability to engage in compassionate activities.
+Each of her hands holds a symbolic object or makes a unique gesture (mudra).
+Tara has 21 forms, each with a different colour and characteristics.